Local available quantum correlations of non-symmetric X states: Conclusions

 \section{Conclusions}

-We studied local available quantum correlations (LAQC) \cite{LAQC} for 2-qubit asymmetric X states.
+We studied local available quantum correlations (LAQC) \cite{LAQC} for 2-qubit non-symmetric X states.
 In doing so, we obtained an exact and unique analytical expression of its quantifier.
-Alongside our previous results for symmetric and anti-symmetric X states \cite{LAQC_Xstates-sym}, the present results complete the study of the LAQC for the canonical 2-qubit X states family.
+Alongside our previous results for symmetric and anti-symmetric X states \cite{LAQC_Xstates-sym}, the present results complete the study of the LAQC quantifier for 2-qubit X states.

 We included the analysis of the action of a local amplitude damping channel.
 It has been established that such a channel can create quantum discord, but this is not the case for LAQC.
 This impossibility hints toward its monotonicity under LOCC operations.
+Therefore, formally demonstrating such monotonicity would be the next step in our research efforts.
+Also, the study of LAQC for qudit-qudit systems, i. e. qubit-qutrit and qutrit-qutrit states, as well as a multipartite version of LAQC for $N$-qubit systems ($N>2$) are still pending.